Game On: A Cardboard Arcade Design Challenge

 • What aspects of your design are you most pleased with?

-• Were there similarities between the designs that were most effective?
-What were they?
+• Were there similarities between designs that were most effective?
+What were they, and why do you think those designs worked better?

 • What was difficult about this challenge?
 Did anything surprise you?